 We know that many companies that install insulation ignore these issues because homeowners frequently tell us that the other company that quoted their attic insulation did not go into the attic to inspect it.

 One of the most common problems we encounter in the field is with blown insulation.
 This is because so few attics over the past fifty years have actually been inspected after they are blown.
-During the past fifteen years, we rarely have found attics with blown in insulation that meet the specified R-value.
+During the past fifteen years, we rarely have found attics with blown in insulation that deliver the specified R-value.
 We’ve literally inspected hundreds of attics missing as much as 20% – 50% of the blown-in insulation.
 In other words, these attics were never done right to begin with!
 To understand why problems are so pervasive, read the following link: why so many problems.

 At Advantage Home Performance we prefer a blown-in insulation to a fiberglass batt installation because, when done right, a blown-in insulation does a better job than a fiberglass batt.
 A blown material conforms better to the framing, wiring, recessed light cans and plumbing.
 The Achilles heel of blown in insulation is that it is more subject to sloppy workmanship and fraud.